-- 8. For Cyclic Tests use the same airflow as steady state test which is defined as the same static pressure difference or velocity pressures across the nozzle(s) during the ON period. - 9.
+- 4. Refer Section 6.1.5 for airflow details. - 5.
+Wet-bulb temperature specification required only if unit rejects condensate to Outdoor Coil. - 6.
+For Single Package Units that do not reject condensate to the Outdoor Coil, where all or part of the equipment is located in the outdoor room, adjust the outdoor wet-bulb temperature such that the dew point is $60.5 \pm 3.0^{\circ}$ F. - 7.
+The entering air must have a low enough moisture content so no condensate forms on the indoor coil (It is recommended that an indoor wet-bulb temperature of 57.0°F or less be used.) - 8.
+For Cyclic Tests use the same airflow as steady state test which is defined as the same static pressure difference or velocity pressures across the nozzle(s) during the ON period. - 9.
 Maximum value for all tests.
-If outdoor air enthalpy method is used for Single Package Heat Pumps, then the wet bulb shall be adjusted to match as close as reasonably possibly to the dew point of the outdoor entering air.
-Applies only to wet-bulb. - 10.
+If outdoor air enthalpy method is used for Single Package Heat Pumps, then the indoor wet-bulb temperature shall be adjusted to match as close as reasonably possible to the dew point of the outdoor entering air. - 10.
 Refer to Section 6.1.5.8. - 11.
 3.0 Maximum. - 12.
-For Two-stage Northern Heat Pump, Full_C is low stage compressor & airflow. - 13.
-For Three-stage Northern Heat Pump, $Full_C$ is middle stage compressor/airflow, Low_C is lowest stage compressor and airflow.
+For Two-stage Northern Heat Pump, Full_C means operating compressor and airflow at Low Stage. - 13.
+For Three-stage Northern Heat Pump, $Full_C$ means operating compressor and airflow at middle stage, Low_C means compressor and airflow at Low Stage.
 Note: Tests D{Full} , D{Low} , I{Low} , $H1C{Full}$, and $H1C{Low}$ are cyclic in nature.
 Some heating tests, particularly $H2{Full}$ and $H2{Low}$ will be transient in nature.
 All other tests are Steady State Tests. - 14.
-For Single Package Units that do not reject condensate to the Outdoor Coil, where all or part of the equipment is located in the outdoor room, run a wet bulb less than 58 °F. - 15.
-For a cooling/heating heat pump, the Nominal Compressor Speed used for the $H1{Nom}$ test shall be at a speed, measured by RPM or power input frequency (Hz), no lower than the speed used in the A{Full} test if the tested H1{Full} heating capacity is less than the tested cooling capacity in A{Full} test.
+For Single Package Units that do not reject condensate to the Outdoor Coil, where all or part of the equipment is located in the outdoor room, outdoor wet-bulb temperature must be less than 58°F. - 15.
+Maximum speed that the system controls would operate the compressor in normal operation in 47°F ambient temperature. - 16.
+For all Low tests of MIB with Single-stage products, compressor speed is Full. - 17.
+Maximum speed that the system controls would operate the compressor in normal operation in 17°F ambient temperature.
+The H1{Full} test is not needed if the H1{Nom} test uses this same compressor speed. - 18.
+Maximum speed that the system controls would operate the compressor in normal operation in 5°F ambient temperature. - 6.1.1 Values of Standard Capacity Ratings.
+These ratings shall be expressed only in terms of Btu/h as shown in Table 9.